Financial Aid Federal Verification

 We recommend that you complete verification as soon as possible so you will know your financial aid package.
 You will NOT be offered aid until your file is completed.
 Consequently, you may be negatively impacted due to fund availability the longer you wait to submit your documents.

-If your file is selected for verification after you have been awarded aid, the deadline for verification for most aid is thirty (30) days from the date you were notified via Missing Information Letter (MIL).
+If your file is selected for verification after you have been awarded aid, the deadline for verification for most aid is thirty (30) days from the date you were notified via Information Request Letter (IRL).
 If verification is not completed within 30 days:

-- You will not receive any additional disbursements of Perkins or FSEOG funds,
+- You will not receive any additional disbursements of FSEOG funds,

 - You will not be permitted to work a work-study job or have any further work-study earnings,